Triggering Electron Capture Supernovae: Dark Matter Effects in Degenerate White-Dwarf-like Cores of Super-Asymptotic Giant Branch Stars: Results

 Building on the previously established neutron star model and nuclear matter equation of state (see Subsection~\ref{sect:NS_EOS}) we now examine the evolution (collapse) of an electron degenerate DAWD-like core at the electron capture threshold mass $M^*(y_\chi)$ into the DANS remnant via an ECSN (hereafter, the DAWD-to-DANS stellar transition process).

-In the scenario we consider in the present work, we assume that during this process both the total baryon number $N_B$ and the total dark matter particle number $N_D$ are conserved.
-In other words, we assume that no accretion or ejection of either ordinary matter and dark matter components occurs during the DAWD-to-DANS stellar transition process.
-Our scenario thus extend to the case of dark matter admixed compact stars the scenario proposed by \citet{Bombaci-Datta_2000} to describe the conversion of a neutron star to a strange star.
+In the scenario we consider in the present work, we assume that during this process both the total baryon number $N_B$ and the total DM particle number $N_D$ are conserved.
+In other words, we assume that no accretion or ejection of either ordinary matter and DM components occurs during the DAWD-to-DANS stellar transition process.
+Our scenario thus extend to the case of DM admixed compact stars the scenario proposed by \citet{Bombaci-Datta_2000} to describe the conversion of a neutron star to a strange star.

 The assumption of baryon number conservation is justified in the context of ECSNe.
 These events are believed to undergo relatively gentle and symmetric collapse, triggered primarily by electron captures on Ne and Mg nuclei, and accompanied by limited mass ejection \citep{Nomoto_1984,Nomoto1987,Jones_2013,Zha_2022}.
 As a result, the total baryon content of the WD-like stellar core is approximately preserved.
-The retention of dark matter during collapse is supported by the expectation that non-annihilating, weakly interacting DM particles — once gravitationally captured — remain bound to the stellar core due to their coupling to the gravitational potential.
+The retention of DM during collapse is supported by the expectation that non-annihilating, weakly interacting DM particles — once gravitationally captured — remain bound to the stellar core due to their coupling to the gravitational potential.
 Since such particles do not interact significantly with ordinary matter, their spatial distribution and number are largely unaffected by the hydrodynamic and thermal processes that govern the collapse \citep{Goldman_1989, Lavallaz_2010, Kouvaris_2010}.
 This makes our assumption of constant $N_B$ and $N_D$ across the DAWD-to-DANS transition a reasonable approximation.